From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Additional Experiments.

 As mentioned in the Methods section, in order to match the size of the data, we use $K=\log T$ for the operator $\Phi$.
 Here we evaluate this number on three datasets with within the MGCL framework.
 In this section, we vary the number of clusters to evaluate its impact on overall performance.

 We vary the number of clusters from 1 to 10.
 For each value, we repeat the MGCL experiment across the same 10 trials using identical data partitions and report the average accuracy.

-The results are presented in Figure~\ref{fig:cluster} for the MUTAG, and IMDB-BINARY datasets.
-A key observation is that using a single cluster—i.e., estimating one graphon for the entire dataset—leads to a drop in performance across all three datasets.
+The results are presented in Figure~\ref{fig:clusterMGCL} for the MUTAG, IMDB-BINARY, and PROTEINS datasets.
+A key observation is that using a single cluster-i.e., estimating one graphon for the entire dataset-leads to a drop in performance across all three datasets.
 In the IMDB-BINARY dataset, using 8 clusters yields better performance than the default setting of 7 clusters.
 However, using between 6 and 8 clusters consistently results in an average accuracy above 72.0\%, suggesting that this range reasonably approximates the number of underlying models.
 A similar trend is observed in the PROTEINS dataset, where 9 clusters yield better performance than 8.
 For the MUTAG dataset, the highest average accuracy is achieved with the default setting of 6 clusters.
 These findings highlight that estimating multiple models improves performance.
 Still, the number of clusters remains a hyperparameter that should be tuned based on the dataset’s characteristics, such as its variability and heterogeneity.